webdriverio-boneyard/webdriver.io/source/guide/plugins/webdrivercss.md

 ## Usage

-WebdriverCSS enhances an WebdriverJS instance with an command called `webdrivercss`
+WebdriverCSS enhances an WebdriverIO instance with an command called `webdrivercss`

 `client.webdrivercss('some_id', {options}, callback);`